 First Year Live-On Requirement

-First-year undergraduate students enrolled as full-time students, as defined in the University of Georgia Undergraduate Bulletin, are required to live in campus residence halls.
+First-year undergraduate students enrolled as full-time students, as defined by the Office of the Registrar, are required to live in campus residence halls.
 Students first enrolling in the summer are required to live in the residence halls during the summer, fall and spring semesters.
 Students first enrolling in the fall are required to live in the residence halls during the fall and spring semesters.
 Students first enrolling in the spring are required to live in the residence halls during the spring semester.

-2015 - 2016 exemption requests are available via The Dawg House
+Exemption requests are available via The Dawg House.

 Exemption from the First Year Live-On Requirement